What Is Extended Term Insurance?

 Extended Term Insurance Option: FAQ

-Explore common questions about extended term insurance to understand how this nonforfeiture option can benefit you and fit your insurance needs.
+Common questions about extended term insurance and how this nonforfeiture option can benefit you.

 What is extended term life insurance?